Newborn Photography at Home: The When, Where and How.

 While the current fashion in newborn pictures is posed sleeping shots, newborn photography sessions at home allow for a more relaxed lifestyle approach.
 While sleeping pictures are lovely, it’s also nice to see your little one awake.
 Over the course of a session we’ll take some of both.

 I love this approach of taking both types of image over a relaxed morning session.
-Sleeping shots are so peaceful but who wouldn’t smile at a picture of siblings interacting or those hilarious moments where a tiny baby mimics their mum or dad’s expression or nibbles on their nose.
+Sleeping shots are so peaceful but who wouldn’t smile at a picture of siblings interacting or those hilarious moments where a tiny baby mimics their mum or dad’s expression or nibbles on their nose?

-A lifestyle approach to pictures is also great from the point of view of your baby’s comfort.
+A lifestyle approach to pictures is also great from the point of view of your newborn’s comfort.
 We aren’t worried if their hand isn’t in the perfect position as we aren’t trying to create an elaborate pose.
 While many very posed images can look beautiful, it’s worth being aware that they’re often composite shots with a lot of Photoshop done behind the scenes.

 Lifestyle pictures don’t carry these risks as you’re not propping up your baby in unnatural poses.
 Instead, you’re enjoying them as they are, happy and safe in your own family environment.